 You can adopt different positions and move instinctively with your body.

-Physiological management is less likely if labour has been induced or required pain management and intervention, as the administration of synthetic oxytocin will inhibit your ability to produce your own oxytocin.
+Physiological management is less likely if labour has been induced or required pain management/intervention, as the administration of synthetic oxytocin will inhibit your ability to produce your own oxytocin.

-The process is quicker than a physiological third stage, lasting 5-15 minutes.
+Is a quicker process than a physiological third stage, lasting 5-15 minutes.
 After synthetic oxytocin is administered the placenta needs to be delivered quickly to avoid retained placenta.

-In the event of the placenta taking a long time to deliver, it will have to be removed manually under general anaesthetic.
+In the event of the placenta taking a long time to be born, it will have to be removed manually under general anaesthetic.

 Another thing very injurious to the child is the tying and the cutting of the navel string too soon; which should always be left till the child has not only repeatedly breathed but till all pulsation in the cord ceases.
 As otherwise the child is much weaker than it ought to be, a portion of the blood being left in the placenta which ought to have been in the child.

 For many years immediate clamping of the umbilical cord (between 10-15 seconds) after birth has been standard practice.
-There is now evidence to suggest that it is beneficial to allow the cord to fully pulsate before clamping for the following reasons:
+There is now extensive evidence to suggest that it is beneficial to allow the cord to fully pulsate, or better yet ‘wait for white’, before clamping for the following reasons:

-The cord and placenta hold up to 30% of the baby’s blood.
+The cord and placenta hold up to 30% of your baby’s blood.
 Allowing the cord to pulsate means the blood can flow through it and aid the baby’s lung expansion.
-When the cord is clamped immediately, blood has to be “borrowed” from the rest of the baby’s circulation in order for the lungs to be fully functioning (even though the baby’s other organs also need blood to start functioning).
+When the cord is clamped immediately, blood has to be “borrowed” from the rest of the baby’s circulation in order for the lungs to fully function.

 As the baby receives the full amount of blood from the placenta, iron levels are higher and it reduces the chances of anaemia.
 Anaemia in infants can go on to effect the development of the nervous system and brain development.

-Delaying the clamping of the cord allows the baby to receive up to a billion more stem cells than if it were to be clamped immediately after birth.
+Delaying the clamping of the cord allows the baby to receive up to a billion more stem cells than if it were clamped immediately after birth.
 Stem cells have wonderful healing qualities.

-It has been suggested that the baby’s cord stump will take less time to heal and ‘drop off’ after delayed cord clamping.
+The cord stump will often take less time to heal and ‘drop off’ after delayed cord clamping.

 It can be very beneficial to include your wishes for the third stage in your birth plan.
 You have the right to an empowered third stage too.
 Things to consider for a physiological third stage:

-State that you’d like to try for a natural placenta delivery.
-Keep the birth space protected – dimly lit, comfortable temperature.
+State that you’d like to try for a natural placenta birth.
+Create an optimal environment for birth – warm, dim lighting, quiet, private, supported.

 Immediate skin-to-skin with your new baby.